impostorsguides/impostorsguides.github.io/rbenv/part-1/1-b-content.md

 puts "Hello world"
 ```

-When I run it, I once again see:
+Note the single empty line above the shebang.
+When I run the file, I once again see:

 ```
 $ ./foo